RRonniecool/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that changes the group owner to school for the file hello
+write a script that changes the owner to vincent and the group owner to staff